JWChin-Lab/Chi-Tv1.1/README.md

  /ˈkaɪ'tiː/ ('kai-tee')

+*On publication, this Github repository will be made public*

 Pipeline creates tRNAs for use in genetic code expansion. tRNAs are designed to be active, orthogonal to the _E. coli_ machinery, and recognised by their corresponding synthetase.

 ## Requirements

 RNAFold from the ViennaRNA package must be installed and added to the PATH.
 The ViennaRNA package can be installed from [here](https://www.tbi.univie.ac.at/RNA/#download).

 Python 3 must be installed and added to the PATH.
+Package versions are compatible with Python 3.7 (and likely other Python 3.x which have not been tested).

+Chi-T has been tested successfully on Windows 10, macOS, and Ubuntu 18.04.
+To run with the default tRNADB-CE dataset, we recommend a minimum of 8 GB RAM.

 ## Installation